Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Labor and Delivery Rotation

 The PGY2 undertakes four separate 5-week rotations on Labor and Delivery throughout this year.
+The PGY2 resident is responsible for managing the medically complex patient on the labor and delivery unit.
 The PGY2 resident takes the lead on managing the patients on the laboring floor, delegating to their PGY1 and consulting with their PGY4 team member.
-The PGY2 is responsible for managing the more medically complex patients on the Labor and Delivery unit.
 They are also responsible for managing the obstetrical triage area and assisting in repeat cesarean deliveries.
 Kaiser LAMC is a referral center for both Maternal Fetal Medicine and Nursery level of care and accepts high risk maternal and/or fetal transports from greater Southern California KP region.

 Maternal Fetal Medicine Rotation